SynchronetBBS/sbbs/xtrn/ddfilelister/readme.txt

                                       string (from text.dat) so that Synchronet
                                       won't display it after the lister exits

+displayUserAvatars                    Whether or not to display uploader avatars
+                                      in extended information for files.
+Valid
+                                      values are true and false.

 themeFilename                         The name of the configuration file to
                                       use for colors & string settings